waveform80/rpi-lgpio/docs/differences.rst

 PWM on inputs
 =============

-RPi.GPIO permits (probably erroneously), PWM objects to continue operating on pins that are switched to inputs:
+RPi.GPIO (probably erroneously) permits PWM objects to continue operating on pins that are switched to inputs:

 .. code-block:: pycon